sinnweja/panoply/README.md

 # PANOPLY: *P*recision C*a*ncer Ge*no*mic Re*p*ort: Single Samp*l*e Inventor*y*

 Panoply is an R package that is part of a workflow to create reports to match cancer drugs to a patient's tumor using genomic data.
 The method can be applied to multiple cancer types.
+Our team's software development page contains more information and other tools here: http://kalarikrlab.org/Software/Panoply.html

 # Datasets